IsOneHeart/HarmonyOS_Gallery/Previewer,Emulator And Real Device Debugging of HarmonyOS.md

+# Previewer,Emulator And Real Device Debugging of HarmonyOS

 In HarmonyOS application development, the maturity of debugging toolchains directly impacts development efficiency and final user experience.
 DevEco Studio integrates Previewer, Emulator, and Real Device Debugging capabilities to form a complete debugging ecosystem spanning UI design to device adaptation.
 This article analyzes the core features and collaborative strategies of these three tools.

 ## I. Previewer: WYSIWYG UI Validation Tool